 Regular acne is different from drug-induced acne (acne that is caused by medication) in four ways:

-- Time of Onset: Regular acne is most common in adolescents (teens) and develops gradually, while drug-induced acne can occur at any age and often begins suddenly.1
+- Age of onset: Regular acne is most common in adolescents (teens) and develops gradually, while drug-induced acne can occur at any age and often begins suddenly.1

-- Location of Lesions on the Body: Regular acne typically appears on the face, back, chest, and/or shoulders because the sebaceous (skin oil producing) glands located in these areas of the body tend to produce an abundance of sebum (skin oil).
-Some medications, like AAS and lithium, simply increase a person's already existing tendency to develop regular acne in these areas.
-However, most medications that can cause acne lead to drug-induced acne, which can appear on the face and neck like regular acne but can also develop in unusual locations - such as the lower legs and the back of the arms.1
+- Location: Regular acne typically appears on the face, back, chest, and/or shoulders because the skin-oil-producing glands (sebaceous glands) located in these areas of the body tend to produce an abundance of skin oil (sebum).
+Medications that lead to drug-induced acne can also create acne lesions in these areas, but can also create acne lesions in unusual locations, such as the lower legs and the back of the arms.1

-- Types of Lesions: Regular acne usually produces many different types of lesions, including whiteheads, blackheads, papules, pustules, nodules, and cysts.
-Medications like AAS and lithium increase a person's existing tendency to develop regular acne, so a person who takes these medications may experience all of these different types of lesions.
-In contrast, drug-induced acne typically produces only papules and pustules - in other words, reddened bumps on the skin that people commonly call "pimples" and "zits."
-It is unusual for a person with drug-induced acne to develop whiteheads or blackheads, which are clogged pores that are not red.1 Because of these differences, drug-induced acne lesions are often called acneiform, meaning "acne-like."
+- Types of lesions: Regular acne usually produces many different types of lesions, including whiteheads, blackheads, papules, pustules, nodules, and cysts.
+Medications like AAS and lithium increase a person’s existing tendency to develop regular acne, so a person who takes these medications may experience all of these different types of lesions.
+In contrast, drug-induced acne typically produces only papules and pustules, which are reddened bumps on the skin that people commonly call “pimples” and “zits.”
+It is unusual for a person with drug-induced acne to develop whiteheads or blackheads, which are clogged pores that are not red.1 Because of these differences, drug-induced acne lesions are often called acneiform (pronounced acne-form), meaning “acne-like.”

 Regular Acne Treatments Vs. Drug-induced Acne Treatments

-In order to understand how some medications cause acne, we need to review how acne develops.
+In order to understand how some medications cause acne, it’s helpful to understand how acne develops.
 Open the drawer below for a quick crash course if you’d like:

 Medications That Can Definitely Cause Acne

 How They Cause Acne: We do not know exactly how corticosteroids cause acne.
-Research suggests that they may increase the amount of sebum in skin pores, the same place where acne develops.
-This may be problematic because C. acnes, which lives in skin pores, obtains its energy from sebum.
-When the amount of sebum in pores increases, the number of C. acnes also increases - which can lead to inflammation.
+Research suggests that they may increase the amount of skin oil (sebum) in skin pores, the same place where acne develops.
+This may be problematic because acne bacteria (C. acnes), which lives in skin pores, obtains its energy from sebum.
+When the amount of sebum in pores increases, the number of C. acnes also increases – which can lead to inflammation.
 This is when pimples form.4

 Treatment of Steroid Acne: Steroid acne usually disappears gradually after patients stop using corticosteroids.
-However, sometimes they need to continue using them - for example, if they have asthma.
-In that case, their doctor may prescribe an acne treatment for ongoing use.2
+However, sometimes they need to continue using them–for example, if they have asthma.
+In that case, their doctor may prescribe an acne treatment for ongoing prevention of acne.2

 A main place that women produce testosterone is the ovaries, so doctors also occasionally prescribe testosterone treatment to women whose ovaries have been surgically removed.
 However, this therapy is controversial in women.
 Some studies report that testosterone replacement therapy causes acne in up to 38% of women, but other studies report numbers as low as 5%.2

-Treatment for Acne Caused by AAS: Once you stop using AAS, the acne may gradually disappear.
-However, in 30 - 60% of women who develop acne due to them, the acne does not clear up after ceasing use.
-In such cases, or for people who need to continue using AAS, doctors may prescribe the topical acne treatment of retinoids.2
+Treatment for Acne Caused by AAS: Once someone stops using AAS, acne may gradually disappear.
+However, in 30 – 60% of women who develop acne due to AAS, the acne does not clear up after ceasing use.
+In such cases, or for people who need to continue using AAS, doctors may prescribe the topical acne treatment.2

 What It Is: Isoniazid is one of the main medications for the treatment of tuberculosis (a bacterial disease that affects the lungs).
-According to two large studies, approximately 1.4 - 2.5% of people who take isoniazid develop acne - usually after taking the drug over a long period of time2 - and taking it with other tuberculosis drugs may increase your chances.
+According to two large studies, approximately 1.4 – 2.5% of people who take isoniazid develop acne, usually after taking the drug over a long period of time.2

 How It Causes Acne: We do not yet know how isoniazid causes acne.
 Research suggests that in some people, isoniazid tends to build up in the body, and these people may be more likely to develop acne due to it.